rednafi/rednafi.com/content/go/tool_directive.md

 ```

 One thing to keep in mind: the first time you run a tool this way, it might take a second—Go
-needs to compile it before running.
-After that, it's cached, so subsequent runs are fast.
+needs to compile it before running if it isn't already compiled.
+After that, it's cached, so
+subsequent runs are fast.

 ## What about `go generate`?